sowbug/happynine/README.md

 FAQ
 ===

+* **This is so cool!
+Can I send you a small thank-you payment?** It's not necessary at all, but of course I'd appreciate it tremendously.
+Send tips to [1BUGzQ7CiHF2FUxHVH2LbUx1oNNN9VnuC1](https://blockchain.info/address/1BUGzQ7CiHF2FUxHVH2LbUx1oNNN9VnuC1). `TODO(miket): replace with a BIP 0032 address!`
 * **What is this BIP 0032 thing you keep mentioning?** It's a Bitcoin Improvement Proposal, which is a little like an RFC in the Internet world.
 [Read the spec](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
 The basic idea is that your entire wallet can be backed up and restored with a single sequence of letters and numbers starting with `xprv` that looks like this: `xprv9s21ZrQH143K3QTDL4LXw2FKmP...GJxWUtg6LnF5kejMRNNU3TGtRBeJgk33yuGBxrMPHi` (the middle is elided, but it's the root of BIP 0032 Test Vector 1).
 The concept is similar to [Electrum](https://electrum.org/) in this respect, but BIP 0032 has a few more features than Electrum's deterministic wallet.
 By the way, anyone else can **steal all your bitcoin** if they get that xprv sequence, so keep it private!
 * **Can I watch a BIP 0032 wallet without enabling the app to spend any of the funds in it?** Yes, this is one of the coolest features of most deterministic wallets.
 If you install the xpub version of one of your accounts, then the app can view all the Bitcoin addresses but cannot generate the corresponding private keys.
-In English, this means you can watch the balances and transactions on an account but can't spend any of the funds in any of the addresses.
+In English, this means you can watch the balances and transactions on an account, but the app can't spend any of the funds in any of the addresses.
+This is very useful if you want to watch your balances on a computer you don't completely control, such as a work computer, and want to feel secure that if someone else finds your app, there's no way they can steal your bitcoin.
-* **If I start using Happynine, am I committed to using it for my Bitcoin forever?** No, not at all.
+* **If I start using Happynine, am I committed to using it for my bitcoin forever?** No, not at all.
 That's what's nice about BIP 0032: it's a standard.
-As long as you know your wallet's xprv, you can use any BIP 0032 app to manage your bitcoin.
+As long as you know your wallet's xprv, you can use any BIP 0032 app or site to manage your bitcoin.
 Even if there were no BIP 0032 apps but you were good at math and had a good calculator, you could derive all your Bitcoin private keys from the xprv.
 * **That last answer disturbed me.
 Calculator?
-Math?** OK, how about this: if you want to switch to another wallet app, send your funds in your Happynine wallet to that one.
+Math?** OK, how about this: if you want to switch to another wallet app, just send your funds in your Happynine wallet to that one.
 * **What about my vanity addresses?
 How do I generate a BIP 0032 vanity address?** You lose that with BIP 0032.
 In theory you could walk a chain until you find an address that matches the pattern you want, but then you'd have to remember the index of that address if you ever wanted to recover your wallet.
+Or you could write a version of vanitygen that generated root master keys until one address on one account chain contained the cutesy phrase you wanted, but it would be very hard to get one key that generated two interesting addresses.
 It's not impossible, just not a good fit for how this kind of wallet works.
-In exchange for the comfort of knowing your wallet is extremely easy to back up and recover, you lose the ability to pick your own addresses.
+In exchange for the comfort of knowing your wallet is extremely easy to back up and recover, you lose the ability to pick vanity addresses.
 * **I have a tips address that I have published far and wide.
 Can I import it into this wallet?** See previous question.
 You'll have to manage that address separately.
 It would be possible to take an approach like Electrum's, which is deterministic but adds the ability to add other addresses, but then the elegance of the simple backup is lost.
 At this point it's not on the project radar.
 * **Why a Chrome App?** Because [Chrome Apps](http://developer.chrome.com/apps/about_apps.html) are awesome!
 They're easy to write and very secure.
 Security is an important reason why Chrome Apps are a good platform for anything related to Bitcoin, as you'd be sad if [malware stole your money](https://bitcointalk.org/index.php?topic=83794.0).
 * **What does "Happynine" mean?** I was looking for a catchier name than "Bitcoin Wallet App."
 Hours later, I looked up the significance of the number 32 from BIP 0032.
 It turns out 32 is the [ninth happy number](http://en.wikipedia.org/wiki/Happy_number).
 So "happy nine."